Do the Digit Insurance

 13. Chair Pose (Utkatasana)

 Utkatasana is a simple yoga pose where you need to bend your lower back resembling the shape of a chair.
-The pose energises your body and helps tighten your leg muscles, strengthen your core muscles, and boosts your mental freshness.
+The pose energises your body and helps tighten your leg muscles, strengthen your core muscles, and boost your mental freshness.

 How to Do Chair Pose (Utkatasana)?